renemarc/dotfiles/README.md

 ## Project goals ⚽

-- Unified set of aliases and commands
+- Unified set of aliases and commands.
-- Familiar feel and creature comforts across environments
+- Familiar feel and creature comforts across environments.
-- Cross-platform file management toolset
+- Cross-platform file management toolset.
-- Easy access to common paths
+- Easy access to common paths.
-- Shortcuts to popular cross-platform apps
+- Shortcuts to popular cross-platform apps.
-- System-agnostic `update` and `dotfiles` install commands
+- System-agnostic `update` and `dotfiles` install commands.
-- A pretty interface 💃
+- A pretty interface! 💃

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>